-Training to be an electrical engineer: Ben's story
+How to become an electrical engineer apprentice: Ben's story

 Meet Ben: he's 18 and grew up in Cumbria.
 Find out about his job as a trainee electrical engineer at GlaxoSmithKline (GSK).
 Part of our Bitesize world of work series.

 I am an Electrical Instrumentation Apprentice at GSK Ulverston.
 My job involves designing, maintaining and improving manufacturing facilities that are used in the pharmaceutical industry.

 In the first year I was in college full time studying for my Level 3 NVQ Extended Diploma in Engineering Maintenance.

 In my second year I was on a rotation plan where I worked four days per week on site and had one day off to study for my Level 3 Diploma in Operations and Maintenance Engineering.